MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 - **Zone-redundant** resources are spread across multiple availability zones.
 Microsoft manages spreading requests across zones, and the replication of data across zones, for you.
 If an outage occurs in a single availability zone, Microsoft manages failover automatically.

 Different Azure services support one or both of these approaches.
 In general, PaaS services support zone-redundant deployments, and IaaS services support zonal deployments.
 For more information about how Azure services work with availability zones, see [Azure services with availability zone support][azure-services-with-availability-zone-support].

+Many regions also have a [*paired region*][azure-region-pairs].
+Paired regions support certain types of multi-region deployment approaches.
+Some newer regions have [multiple availability zones and don't have a paired region][regions-with-availability-zones-and-no-region-pair].
+You can still deploy multi-region solutions into these regions, but the approaches you use might be different.

+For more information about how Azure uses regions and availability zones, see [What are Azure regions and availability zones?][availability-zones-overview]

 ### Identify key business and workload requirements